Full question:

 Answer:

-Various remedies may be available if a fiduciary duty was breached.
-Common actions for an abuse of a fiduciary duty, among others, include a petition for an accounting, claim of breach of fiduciary duty, theft, conversion, or a fraud charge.
-In a corporation, an officer owes to the members of the company the duty of care, loyalty, and disclosure, and the members may owe a similar duty to the manager.
-Each party is expected to always act in the best interest of the company as a whole and avoid any potential conflicts of interest with the company.
+If a partner breaches their fiduciary duty, various legal remedies may be available.
+Common actions include filing for an accounting, claiming breach of fiduciary duty, or pursuing theft, conversion, or fraud charges.
+In a business, officers owe duties of care, loyalty, and disclosure to the company and its members.
+Each party is expected to act in the best interest of the company and avoid conflicts of interest.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.